-Last month we wrote about measuring the Holy Grail of Recruitment, also known as quality of hire (QoH).
-If you want to get the full picture though, quality of hire should be connected with other key recruitment metrics.
-Linked together, they can give you valuable insights into every single part of your recruitment funnel.
-That’s why today’s blog is about 7 key recruitment metrics.
+A little while ago we wrote about measuring the Holy Grail of Recruitment, also known as quality of hire (QoH).
+If you want to get the full picture of how you and your team are doing though, quality of hire should be connected with other key recruitment metrics.

 1. Sourcing Stats

 Let’s start with square one: sourcing.
-21st century recruitment gives us plenty of choice when it comes to sourcing channels.
+21st-century recruitment gives us plenty of choices when it comes to sourcing channels.
 Job boards, employee referrals, social media, you name it.

 Having sourcing options is great of course, but measuring their effectiveness as well is even better.
-Knowing which channel gives you the best candidates – that ideally turn into actual hires further down the line – can be very helpful.
-And cost effective.
+Knowing which channel gives you the best candidates – who ideally turn into actual hires further down the line – can be extremely valuable.